census tracts with a response rate less than 73 percent to 2010 questionaires may be the hard-to-count census tracts in 2020

 The Census Bureau has created 1,906 "census tracts" in Virginia within the 38 cities and 95 counties.
 Census tracts are designed to include about 4,000 people, with boundaries based primarily on permanent visible features so changes can be tracked over time.
 Census tracts do not cross county and state boundaries in order to count people within individual jurisdictions, so the edges of a tract are not always obvious.

-Within a census tract are smaller units called "blocks," which may be assigned to an enumerator.
-A collection of blocks forms a "block group," a collection of block groups forms a census tract, and each of the 133 political jurisdictions in Virginia may include one or more census tracts.1
+Within a census tract are smaller units called "blocks," which have easy-to identify boundaries such as railroad tracks and rivers) so the assigned enumerator can make an accurate count.
+A collection of blocks forms a "block group" and a collection of block groups forms a census tract.
+Each of the political jurisdictions in Virginia will include at least one census tract.1

 To prepare for the 2020 Census, the Center for Urban Research in New York identified the census tracts with a low (less than 74%) response rate to the first questionnaire mailed to each house in 2010.
 Additional outreach efforts can be targeted to those tracts, to enhance getting a complete count in 2020.
 The Secretary of the Commonwealth estimated in 2019 that 45,000 people, roughly 0.5% of the Virginia residents on April 1, 2010, were not counted in the 2010 Census.
 The undercounts, which varied by state, affected the distribution of Federal grants between the states for the last decade.2